xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/sm.md

 <h1 class="heading"><span class="name">Screen Map</span><span class="command">⎕SM</span></h1>

 `⎕SM` is a system variable that defines a character-based user interface (as opposed to a graphical user interface).
-In versions of Dyalog APL that support asynchronous terminals, `⎕SM` defines a form that is displayed on the USER SCREEN.
+In versions of Dyalog APL that support asynchronous terminals, `⎕SM` defines a **form** that is displayed on the **USER SCREEN**.
 The implementation of `⎕SM` in "window" environments is compatible with these versions.
 In Dyalog APL/X, `⎕SM` occupies its own separate window on the display, but is otherwise equivalent.
 In versions of Dyalog APL with GUI support, `⎕SM` either occupies its own separate window (as in Dyalog APL/X) or, if it exists, uses the window assigned to the SM object.
 This allows `⎕SM` to be used in a GUI application in conjunction with other GUI components.

 `⎕SM` has workspace scope.

 In general `⎕SM` is a nested matrix containing between 3 and 13 columns.
-Each row of `⎕SM` represents a field; each column a field attribute.
+Each row of `⎕SM` represents a **field**; each column a **field attribute**.

 The columns have the following meanings:

 | Column | Description | Default |
 | --- | --- | ---  |